Discovery of spin-phase dependent QPOs in the super-critical accretion regime from the X-ray pulsar RX J0440.9+4431: Significance of ATTO non-detection

 \section{Significance of ATTO non-detection}

-To demonstrate that the non-detection of QPOs in \src\ below the critical luminosity is not due to GBM sensitivity, but it rather is a physical effect, we compare the GBM background variability with the GBM triggering criteria.
-To this aim, we sample TTE hourly data from Jan.
-22, 2023 (MJD 59966.759), which is four days before the first GBM trigger from \src (MJD 59970.759), and correspondent to a $\sim50\%$ lower GBM pulsed flux from this source.
-This date was chosen because the \textit{Fermi} spacecraft is approximately in the same orbital location and orientation every $\sim48\,$hours \citep{Fitzpatrick2011}, thus the instrument sensitivity is comparable every about 2 days.
-At the same time, the sampled date corresponds to the sub-critical accretion regime \citep{Salganik2023}.
+To demonstrate that the non-detection of QPOs in \src\ below the critical luminosity is not due to GBM sensitivity but that it is a physical effect, we compares the GBM background variability with the GBM triggering criteria.
+To this aim, we sampled TTE hourly data from Jan.
+22, 2023 (MJD 59966.759), which is four days before the first GBM trigger from \src (MJD 59970.759) and corresponds to an $\sim50\%$ lower GBM pulsed flux from this source.
+This date was chosen because the \textit{Fermi} spacecraft is approximately in the same orbital location and orientation approximately every $\sim48\,$hours \citep{Fitzpatrick2011}; thus the instrument sensitivity is comparable approximately every two days.
+At the same time, the sampled date corresponds to the subcritical accretion regime \citep{Salganik2023}.
 We verified that source pulsations were observed in the TTE data around MJD 59966.759, although the source did not trigger the instrument.
 A GBM trigger occurs when the instrument detects a signal with a significance of $>4.5\sigma$ in at least two NaI detectors.
-The typical significance (SNR) of the QPO flares from triggers in Table~\ref{tab:GBMtriggers} is $>10\sigma$ for the detectors with the smallest source angles.
+The typical significance (S/N) of the QPO flares from triggers in Table~\ref{tab:GBMtriggers} is $>10\sigma$ for the detectors with the smallest source angles.
 Given the highly variable background in GBM (up to a factor of $\sim2$ over one orbit), we estimate that a QPO flare event similar to those detected on MJD 59970.759 (with SNR${\sim10}\sigma$) would have triggered GBM on MJD 59966 for all possible background rates registered by the detectors with the smallest source angles.
-This implies that, although we cannot exclude ATTO occurring at times where GBM had no coverage or had less sensitivity due to particularly noisy events (such as Solar flares or incident particles), the strength of the QPO signal, if ever present, has weakened significantly at sub-critical luminosity.
+This implies that, although we cannot exclude ATTO occurring at times where GBM had no coverage or had less sensitivity due to particularly noisy events (such as solar flares or incident particles), the strength of the QPO signal, if ever present, has weakened significantly at subcritical luminosity.

 \end{appendix}